 He studies copies of Themis Aurea and Symbola Aurea Mensae Duodecium by the alchemist Michael Maier (1568 - 1622), both important early works on the Rosicrucian movement.
 He makes extensive annotations and drawings to the texts.

-During the Renaissance (c.
-1350 - 1750 AD) a pervading doom whispers in the shadows of the mind.
+As the Renaissance ages a pervading doom whispers in the shadows of the mind.
 Sickness, war, radical changes, famine, drought and religious upheaval take their toll.
 Behind exuberant paintings of Raphael and the scientific breakthroughs is a steady burn.

 In a text of 1704, Newton defines his attempts to glean scientific information from the Bible.
 He estimates the world will end no earlier than 2060.
 In predicting this, he says,